Visiting Walt Disney World in August | magicintheplanning.com

 Crowd calendars are very popular, but they can also be a bit unpredictable.
 It’s best not to completely rely on them when making your Disney World vacation plans.

-While crowd calendars can be a big help in knowing what to expect, keep in mind, they are predictions at best.
+While crowd calendars can be a big help in knowing what to expect, keep in mind that they are predictions at best.
 When designing our calendars, we take a look at events, school calendars, ticket prices, park hours, holidays, and typical monthly patterns.
 Unfortunately, our crowd calendars cannot predict other things such as weather, travel advisories, pandemics, or last-minute openings or closings of shows and attractions.

 On top of that, many are choosing to travel differently these days.
 Quiet months have become popular due to runDisney events as well as other Disney events and promotions, while busier seasons have seen a downward trend in the last couple of years.